messa/bloom/README.md

 `bloom` accepts list of files on standard input and searched phrase(s) as command line argument.
 List of possibly matching files is printed to standard output.
-If the `--verbose` (or `-v`) option is passed on command line, debug and statistics messages is printed to standard error output.
+If the `--verbose` (or `-v`) option is passed on command line, debug and statistics messages are printed to standard error output.

 ```shell
 $ ls -1